DOG LOVERS BOOKSHOP

 • SCHWARTZ, Marion A History of Dogs in the Early Americas New Haven: Yale University Press, 1997.
 Cloth (gilt-stamped spine), 8vo, dust jacket, 233 pages, index, bibliographic references, notes, maps, black-and-white and color illustrations; selected drawings by Susan Hochgraf.
 Richly detailed study of more than 12,000 years of canine presence in the Western Hemisphere; with exceptional illustrations and an appendix on "Words for Dogs and Related Concepts in Selected Native American Languages."
 1st edition.
 As new condition. $25.00

-• SHAFFER, Michael One Nation Under Dog: Adventures in the New World of Prozac-Popping Puppies, Dog-Park Politics, and Organic Pet Food New York: Henry Holt, 2009.
+• SCHAFFER, Michael One Nation Under Dog: Adventures in the New World of Prozac-Popping Puppies, Dog-Park Politics, and Organic Pet Food New York: Henry Holt, 2009.
 Blue paper-covered boards (gilt-stamped spine), 8vo, dust jacket, 288 pages, notes, a few black-and-white photos.
 This exploration of the cultural phenomenon that America's love of affair with pets has become ranges from the emotional to the professional, with observations and insights that inform as much as they entertain.
 1st edition/1st printing.
 Near fine condition, in near fine dust jacket. $15.00

 • SHEEHAN, Laurence, with Carol Sama Sheehan and Kathryn George Precourt Living with Dogs: Collecting and Traditions at Home and Afield New York: Clarkson Potter, 1999.
 Hardcover, folio, dust jacket, 232 pages, index, resources (dealers, libraries, museums, artists, and other sources of dog-related art, antiques, literature, and memorabilia); color photography by William Stites.
 Captures the many expressions of devotion to dogs, with some 400 illustrations and text on events, individuals, and collections.
 4th printing.
 As new condition. $50.00